janhaviathalye/NormanPD-PDFParser/README.md

 #### populatedb(db, incidents) Function
 The populatedb() function is responsible for inserting the incident data extracted from the PDF into the incidents table in the SQLite database.

-db: The SQLite database connection returned by the createdb() function.
+The SQLite database connection returned by the createdb() function.
 incidents: A list of dictionaries, where each dictionary contains the fields extracted from the PDF (incident_time, incident_number, incident_location, nature, and incident_ori).
 Process: